Total suspended solids: Measurement

 TSS of a water or wastewater sample is determined by pouring a carefully measured volume of water (typically one litre; but less if the particulate density is high, or as much as two or three litres for very clean water) through a pre-weighed filter of a specified pore size, then weighing the filter again after the drying process that removes all water on the filter.
 Filters for TSS measurements are typically composed of glass fibres.
 The gain in weight is a dry weight measure of the particulates present in the water sample expressed in units derived or calculated from the volume of water filtered (typically milligrams per litre or mg/L).

 If the water contains an appreciable amount of dissolved substances (as certainly would be the case when measuring TSS in seawater), these will add to the weight of the filter as it is dried.
 Therefore, it is necessary to "wash" the filter and sample with deionized water after filtering the sample and before drying the filter.
 Failure to add this step is a fairly common mistake made by inexperienced laboratory technicians working with sea water samples, and will completely invalidate the results as the weight of salts left on the filter during drying can easily exceed that of the suspended particulate matter.

-Although turbidity purports to measure approximately the same water quality property as TSS, the latter is more useful because it provides an actual weight of the particulate material present in the sample.
+Although turbidity purports to measure approximately the same water quality property as TSS, the latter is preferred when available as it provides an actual weight of the particulate material present in the sample.
 In water quality monitoring situations, a series of more labor-intensive TSS measurements will be paired with relatively quick and easy turbidity measurements to develop a site-specific correlation.
 Once satisfactorily established, the correlation can be used to estimate TSS from more frequently made turbidity measurements, saving time and effort.
 Because turbidity readings are somewhat dependent on particle size, shape, and color, this approach requires calculating a correlation equation for each location.
 Further, situations or conditions that tend to suspend larger particles through water motion (e.g., increase in a stream current or wave action) can produce higher values of TSS not necessarily accompanied by a corresponding increase in turbidity.
 This is because particles above a certain size (essentially anything larger than silt) are not measured by a bench turbidity meter (they settle out before the reading is taken), but contribute substantially to the TSS value.